murilo-arruda/todo-list-node-cli/README.md

 * Monochrome (Reasons: there's no reason at all to make the ready todos cyan)
 * See the time that left in minutes to repeat again the todo.
 * Removed Redo command.
-* See the name of the group instead of **Todos** in the todos output.
+* Now you cann see the name of the group instead **Todos** in the todos output.
-* If the time left of a timed todo is bigger than one hour then transform it in hours, then days, weeks and months.
+* If the time left of a timed todo is bigger than one hour, now transforms it in hours, then days, weeks and months.
 * Added separators.
 * Added custom separators.
 * Added custom centered separators.